numaproj/numaflow/docs/core-concepts/watermarks.md

 IncrementBy is the duration to be added to the current watermark to progress the watermark when the source is idling.

+#### InitSourceDelay

+InitSourceDelay is the duration after which, if the source doesn't produce any data (from the inception of the pipeline), the watermark is initialized with the current wall clock time.
+If InitSourceDelay is not set, the watermark will not be initialized under the abovementioned condition.

+This is always useful to initialize the pipeline which contains sources that don't emit data for a long time.

 #### Example

 The below example will consider the source as idle after there is no data at the source for 5s.
 After 5s, every other 2s